 Christians are often seen as followers of rules: don’t do this and this and this.
-The Bible certainly makes clear there are certain behaviors which are wrong.
-God says we avoid those behaviors not by feeling guilty about them or constantly judging ourselves and others, but by getting rid of them with something better.
+The Bible does makes clear there are certain behaviors which are wrong.
+God says we avoid those behaviors not by feeling guilty about them or constantly judging ourselves and others, but by replacing them with something better.
 We can try all we want in our own efforts and will, but only through the power of the Holy Spirit can we truly get rid of these old ways of doing and thinking.
-We are forgiven and redeemed, and now new things are taking their place.
+We are forgiven and redeemed, and now new things are happening inside us.

 Joy: The comfort and delight that comes from God’s love and grace for us.
 We are loved and forgiven, and God takes joy in us as well.

 Peace: We are assured of God’s love and care in our lives, therefore we are content and can replace worries and anxieties with our trust in Him.